New STudent Information

 Although there are more students with disabilities in postsecondary education today than ever before, it is very possible that there are situations in which College instructors have had little experience with students with disabilities.
 Also, you could have difficulty advocating for yourself to express your needs.

-DSS recommends the following strategies to use when talking to your professors for the first time about your disability and need for accommodations:
+SAR recommends the following strategies to use when talking to your professors for the first time about your disability and need for accommodations:

 - Problems?
 When problems arise, contact the Assistant Coordinator or Coordinator of

-DSS as soon as possible.
+SAR as soon as possible.
 In most situations, you and the instructor will work out

 the provision of accommodations in a way that is agreeable to all parties involved.